 There’s nothing more to be said that hasn’t been said, there are no new melodies that need to be written that haven’t already been written, and there’s no need to be creative anymore because we reached our creative quota in about 1913.
 Except for “In Christ Alone.”
 That one earns an exception.
 It slipped through just in time.
 Barely.
 But don’t tell anyone.
 We’re done.
 Really.
 Stop it.

-In closing, contemporary worship music (hereafter referred to as CWM) is like a box of chocolates that you got for Christmas, and then forgot about, and stuffed away with all the Christmas wrap, and found it the next year, still shrink-wrapped, and wondered to yourself, “Will I die if I eat this?”
+In closing, contemporary worship music is like a box of chocolates that you got for Christmas, and then forgot about, and stuffed away with all the Christmas wrap, and found it the next year, still shrink-wrapped, and wondered to yourself, “Will I die if I eat this?”
 The answer is “yes.”
 Yes, you will die, and the last thing you’ll ever have run through your mind is “I didn’t know this one had the disgusting strawberry liqueur filling.”
 Yes, you did know, because I’m telling you.
 Stay away from CWM and eat the older chocolate instead.
 Oh no, my analogy just broke down…